Thermodynamics of interacting hard rods on a lattice: Abstract

 \section{Abstract}

-We present an exact derivation of the isobaric partition function of lattice hard rods with arbitrary nearest neighbor interactions.
-Free energy and all thermodynamics functions are derived accordingly and they written in a form that is a suitable for numerical implementation.
-As an application, we have considered lattice rods with pure hard core interactions, rods with long range gravitational attraction and finally a charged hard rods with charged boundaries (Bose gas), a model that is relevant for studying several phenomena such as charge regulation, ionic liquids near charged interfaces, and an array of charged smectic layers or lipid multilayers.
-In all cases, thermodynamic analysis have been done numerically using the Broyden algorithm.
+\textbf{Abstract}\\ We present an exact derivation of the isobaric partition function of lattice hard rods with arbitrary nearest neighbor and long rang interactions.
+Free energy and all thermodynamics functions are derived accordingly and they are written in a form that is suitable for numerical implementation.
+As an application, we have considered lattice rods with pure hard-core interactions, rods with long-range gravitational attraction, and finally a charged hard rods with charged boundaries (Bose gas), a model that is relevant for studying several phenomena such as charge regulation, ionic liquids near charged interfaces, and an array of charged smectic layers or lipid multilayers.
+In all cases, thermodynamic analyses have been done numerically using the Broyden algorithm.